Welcome-To-My-Repo/blancmange/README.md

 There are sixteen registers numbered 0 through F.
 Datums can be loaded and saved from registers.
+There are sixteen registers numbered 0 through F.
+Datums can be loaded and saved from registers.
 Register instructions operate on a single register.
 The current register can be selected using its number.
 Any loading and saving operations are done with that register until another is selected.